Cart

 Overall Weight to Height Chart

-*Adult players should find a bat that can be swung effortlessly and allow the sweet spot to pass through the middle of the hitting zone as consistently as possible, according to the player’s favored batter’s box positioning (length range from 32” to 34”).
+*Adult players should find a bat that can be swung effortlessly and allow the sweet-spot to pass through the middle of the hitting zone as consistently as possible, according to the player’s favored batter’s box positioning (length range from 32” to 34”).

 There are a few different ways to measure a person for the proper bat length, but we prefer one that uses arm length as a barometer.
 The player should stand and extend his or her arm parallel to the ground to one side.
 The knob of the bat should be grabbed by the last knuckle of an extended middle finger and the barrel held to the player’s chest.
 If the bat is the right length, the very end of the barrel should be directly in front of the sternum: